 His professional performance credits include dancing with Brooklyn Ballet, Ballet Austin, Dayton Ballet, and the Black Iris Project.
 He has performed works by George Balanchine, Gerald Arpino, Septime Webre, Stephen Mills, Marianna Oliviera, and Tan Dao.
-He has taught at several ballet/dance institutions across New York, Ohio, and Texas.
+Tristan has taught at several ballet/dance institutions across the country.
 He is a certified dance teacher through the Mark Morris Teaching Artist Training Program and the American Ballet Theater National Training Curriculum (Primary-Level 3).
 He is on the faculty at Brooklyn Ballet and the Mark Morris Dance Center.
 In 2021, Tristan was chosen as an emerging dance leader for the Dance/USA DILT program under Peter Boal’s mentorship (PNB).
 He was also chosen as a School of American Ballet National Visiting Fellow for the 2021-2022 cohort.
-Most recently, he took on the position as the Associate Artistic Director for the Brooklyn Center for the Arts, an arts program which specializes in providing access to classical art forms for underprivileged adolescents across New York City.
+Formerly, Tristan was the Associate Artistic Director for the Brooklyn Center for the Arts, an arts organization which specializes in providing access to classical art forms for underprivileged individuals across New York City.
 There, Tristan established over 15 dance programs throughout the Department of Education.
 Currently, Tristan has simultaneously taken on the roles of Rehearsal Director and Director of Community Outreach for Brooklyn Ballet and Rehearsal Director for the Mark Morris Student Company.